Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) \citep{sutton2018reinforcement} focuses on how agents can learn to make optimal decisions in an uncertain and dynamic environment.
-It is based on the idea of trial and error learning, where the agent learns by interacting with the environment, receiving rewards or penalties for its actions, and adjusting its behavior to maximize the expected long-term reward.
+Reinforcement learning (RL) \citep{sutton2018reinforcement} focuses on how agents can learn to make optimal decisions in uncertain and dynamic environments.
+It is based on the principle of trial-and-error learning, where the agent interacts with the environment, receives rewards or penalties for its actions, and adjusts its behavior to maximize the expected long-term reward.

-Reinforcement learning faces a significant obstacle in the form of limited interaction between the agent and the environment, often due to factors such as data-collection cost or safety constraints.
+A significant obstacle in RL is the limited interaction between the agent and the environment, often due to factors such as data-collection costs or safety constraints.
 To overcome this, practitioners often rely on historical datasets or simulation environments to train the agent.
-However, this approach can suffer from distributional shifts \citep{quinonero2008dataset} between the real-world environment and the data-collection/simulation environment, which can lead to a suboptimal learned policy when deployed in the actual environment.
+However, this approach can suffer from distributional shifts \citep{quinonero2008dataset} between the real-world environment and the data-collection/simulation environment, potentially leading to suboptimal learned policies when deployed in the actual environment.
 It is also observed in RL environments that an agent trained this way could be vulnerable to adversarial attacts \citep{lin2017tactics, pan2019characterizing}.

 To tackle these challenges, distributionally robust reinforcement learning (DR-RL) \citep{zhou21, yang2021,liu22DRQ,ShiChi2022,Wang2023MLMCDRQL} has emerged as a promising approach.
 DR-RL seeks to learn policies that are robust to distributional shifts in the environment by explicitly considering a family of possible distributions that the agent may encounter during deployment.
 This approach allows the agent to learn a policy that performs well across a range of environments, rather than just the one it was trained on.

-Those benefits of distributionally robust policies serve as a motivation to explore a critical question: \textit{Can we construct efficient reinforcement learning algorithms that can achieve the desired robustness properties while also providing provable guarantees on their sample complexity?}
+These benefits of distributionally robust policies motivate the exploration of a critical question: \textit{Can we construct efficient reinforcement learning algorithms that achieve the desired robustness properties while also providing provable guarantees on their sample complexity?}